jdrbc/mealplan/README.md

 It then creates a markdown file of the meal plan & a shopping list for the chosen meals.

-Take pictures of recipes from recipe books and store them in recipes/images.
-Run the `import_from_photo.py` script to automatically generate a recipe from the picture.
-This requires installing teserract.

 The `import.py` script will prompt you for information about the meal & generate a recipe in the format that the meal planner script expects.

 ## Sample usage